US Federal Loan – Consumer information

 - Procedures and forms by which students apply for assistance.

-- The exit counselling information the University collects and provides to servicers.
+- The exit counselling information the School collects and provides to servicers.

 Facilities and services available to students with disabilities

-For information about the price of attendance, including tuition and fees, books and supplies, room and board, transportation costs, and any other additional costs, please see our Fees & Funding pages.
+For information about the cost of attendance, including tuition and fees, books and supplies, room and board, transportation costs, and any other additional costs, please see our Fees & Funding pages.

 Cost of Attendance is based on tuition fees/accommodation/living costs and calculated after